Often can hear that people saying: ’I must have sweet blood that mosquitos love me’.What really attracts them?

 Tea tree oil and calendula oil, clove oil, lemongrass, etc. are ideal for bites and bumps.
 In addition, cooling products (gels-creams containing menthol or eucalyptus) or plants (eg lemongrass).
 Drying products (salts, baking soda with water, acids - lemon, lime).
 Avoid scratching to prevent inflammation.

 Natural anti-bug spray- mosquito repellent.

-Believe it or not but one solution can be scrubs.
-Possibly it's one of the underestimated tool and quite often we even don't think about it.
+Believe it or not but one solution can be the scrubs.
+Possibly it's one of the underestimated tools and quite often we even don't think about it.
 In the same time facial and body scrubs are easy and fun to make, let your creation alive.

-I share my recent experience and knowledge from course concluded in October 'Practical herbal medicine and herbs', which is also a main source of this article.
+I share my recent experience and knowledge from the course concluded in October 'Practical herbal medicine and herbs', which is also the main source of this article.

 My motto - if you eat it you can use it.
 Therefore use products with organic ingredients, following this my new item was made- scrub.
 Something different, which you can't find on shops.
 Suitable for face and body.
 Components used: grounded cocoa bean peels, amber powder, oils and a bit of shea butter and herbs collected in the summer.
 This time rose, sage, chamomile & yarrow went into the mix.

 Exfoliation can help with excess weight, swellings, chronic fatigue, decreased immune system, constant dizziness, chronic secretions (runny nose, sputum).
 In addition, peeling stimulates blood and lymph circulation, cleanses the skin, promotes metabolism.

 You need 150 ml of granular or exfoliating agent and 30 ml of a binding component.
 For the body, rougher grained works, on the other hand, for the face fine-grained and softer is needed as not to damage your delicate skin.

 NB!
 When using e.g. oats you need more fluid as grain absorb more liquid.